 Sure, you can present a cocktail of facts, figures and statistics, shake it up and hope that it sticks, but add a compelling story into that mix and just like that, you’re onto something.

 Here’s an example.
 Take a look at this Dove Men+Care storytelling campaign.

-Here, Dove tells a story about something higher than the value of their products.
+Here, Dove tells a story about something higher than the value of its products.

 Through simple yet strategic storytelling, they are able to position themselves as a brand that understands the lives that their audience live.

-Airbnb also use strategic storytelling to bring to life their brand narrative.
+Airbnb also uses strategic storytelling to bring to life its brand narrative.